 NATIONAL RUNNING DAY

 Each year on the first Wednesday in June, people across the United States participate in National Running Day.
-This day was designated as a day for runners to reaffirm their passion for running.
-It is also a good day for beginners to begin a life-changing commitment to running.
+The day was designated as a way for runners to reaffirm their passion for running and for beginners to make a life-changing commitment to running.

 For some, running is a daily routine.
 The moment the runner awakes, their mission is to complete a set distance.
 They may have a partner, or they go it alone.
 Others fit in a run when time allows or at the end of their workday.
 The marathoner will train on a schedule, and the dedicated runner knows they have to take care of their feet, knees and eat right to maintain their bodies for the road.

-Whatever the distance, National Running Day is about placing one foot in front of the other and setting a pace.
+Whatever the distance, the celebration is about placing one foot in front of the other and setting a pace.

 Whether you run a few miles or just around the block, by yourself or with a friend or three, this is a perfect day to go for a run!
-Use #NationalRunningDay to post on social media.
+Pace yourself and share your celebration with us using #NationalRunningDay to post on social media.

 Running organizations have partnered together since 2009 to promote National Running Day.
 For more information visit globalrunningday.org.